- Departments & Programs

 Suspension is permanently recorded in the student's record as maintained by the Undergraduate Deans' Office.
 A suspension is also recorded on the student's transcript for the period of suspension.
 Students who have been suspended must answer any question as to whether they have been subject to disciplinary action at Dartmouth in the affirmative.
 College verification of student records in connection with law school, graduate school, employment and other applications will include reports of suspensions imposed.
 Suspensions will be considered in any proceedings resulting from further violations of the Standards of Conduct.

-Readmission following suspension is not automatic, and must be by application to the Undergraduate Deans' Office.
-At the conclusion of the term(s) of suspension and completion of any conditions of the sanction, students who choose not to apply for readmission can request a change in College status from suspended to withdrawn or resigned by contacting their undergraduate dean.
+Permission to return to Dartmouth following suspension is not automatic, and must be by application to the Undergraduate Deans' Office.
+At the conclusion of the term(s) of suspension and completion of any conditions of the sanction, students who choose not to apply to return can request a change in College status from suspended to withdrawn or resigned by contacting their undergraduate dean.

 Separation is permanent removal (i.e. expulsion) from the College community.
 A student will be separated for extremely serious misconduct or for serious misconduct subsequent to suspension.
 The student must leave campus housing within 48 hours of notification of separation.
 Separation is recorded in the student's Undergraduate Deans' Office record and on the student's transcript as 'Separated - Ineligible to re-enroll.'
 Notice of the separation will be sent to the parents/guardians unless a student has been designated as Independent by the College.
 Access to the student's Dartmouth email address will be terminated when the request for review process has been closed.